ciscoketcheon/ETD-Remediation/README.md

             "fwd_email_address": ["ben@dcloud-out.cisco.com"],   # optionally forward to email address
             ...
 ```
+\

 5. Remediation interval

-Email takes sometime to appear in SMA, hence setting a 5 minutes gap and only remediate convicted email 5 minutes window earlier.
+Email takes some time to appear in SMA, hence setting a 5 minutes gap and only remediate convicted email 5 minutes window earlier.

 For example, the time now is T, the search start time is T-10, search end time is T-5, means we are remediating only between that 5 minutes window.
 Tune this number for desired outcome.
 ```bash